guyluz11/guyluz11/README.md

 https://github.com/guyluz11/ClapInator

-ultrasonic-thief-capture 🕵️ - Raspberry Pi script to capture video of all the people that enters the room. https://github.com/guyluz11/ultrasonic-thief-capture
+Ultrasonic-thief-capture 🕵️ - Raspberry Pi script to capture video of all the people that enters the room. https://github.com/guyluz11/ultrasonic-thief-capture